-The main character arrives in Newport, R.I., and rumors about his healing powers start to spread.
+When the main character arrives in Newport, R.I., rumors about his healing powers start to spread.
 Director Danny Huston filmed it not in Newport, but at The Blithewold Mansion in Bristol.
 Coal baron Augustus Van Sickle built the English manor-style house, which features 33 acres full of rare and unusual plantings.
 The nomination for the National Register of Historic Places describes Blithewold as having outstanding landscaping, gardens and arboretums.
 Popular for weddings, Blithewold is now run as a house museum.

 The University Green Historic District